hackerwins/meteor-summernote/README.md

 # Issues

-If you encounter an issue while using this package, please CC @easylogic when you file it in this repo.
+If you encounter an issue while using this package, please CC @summernote when you file it in this repo.

 # DONE